Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Introduction

 To address these issues, we propose the \textbf{T}hought \textbf{S}pace \textbf{E}xplorer (\model), a novel framework designed to expand and optimize thought structures.
 The \model starts from thought paths already explored and guides the model to explore hidden solution spaces because the existing thought structures often already contain feasible solutions or crucial information pointing towards such solutions.
 To enhance efficiency and precision, further exploration of the model starts from thought nodes within explored solutions, which ensures that the reasoning process is not a blind exploration but a deeper inquiry based on verified insights.

-To identify key points of information from existing thoughts, as shown in Figure~\ref{fig:intro}, we first quantify each thought node's contribution to the conclusion during the model's reasoning process to select key nodes (e.g., in Chain 2, the details about \textit{``drones and delivery''} serve as key information leading toward \textit{``logistics industry''}).
-Considering the visibility of parameters in LLMs, we select key nodes from two perspectives: relative gradients and semantic relationships.
+To identify key points of information from existing thoughts, as shown in Figure~\ref{fig:intro}, we first quantify each thought node's contribution to the conclusion during the model's reasoning process to select key nodes (e.g., in Chain 2, the details about \textit{``drones and delivery''} to serve as key information leading toward \textit{``logistics industry''}).
+We adopt relative gradients as an importance metric to select key nodes.
 Based on these key nodes, the model then generates new thought nodes and proceeds with deeper reasoning in new directions from ``original nodes'' to ``new nodes'', facilitating exploration of the solution space through the thought structure.
-Finally, depending on whether the reasoning task requires a singular or comprehensive conclusion, we perform collaborative reasoning across the entire thought structure to generate the output.
+Finally, we perform collaborative reasoning across the entire thought structure to generate the output.
+Considering the visibility of parameters in LLMs, we reformulate the key steps of this method using LLMs' semantic and evaluation capabilities for black-box or gradient-invisible models.

-We evaluate the effectiveness of \model on three reasoning tasks and the results show that \model significantly improves the performance of thought structures compared with existing methods.
-We further analyze the effectiveness of each component to comprehensively understand their functionality in each stage.
+We evaluate the effectiveness of \model on four reasoning benchmarks on Qwen3 series models~\cite{yang2025qwen3} and the results show that \model significantly improves the performance of thought structures compared with existing methods.
+We further discuss the impact of \model on path accuracy beyond final output accuracy, the diversity enhancement and the token cost trade-off.

-Our contributions include: (1) We propose TSE reasoning framework to expand thought structures for exploring solution spaces to alleviate the impact of blind spots for LLM reasoning.
-(2) We investigate various strategies to prioritize and refine the thought structure by identifying the importance of the node in the thought structure.
-Different strategies are designed to adapt to various settings.
-(3) Experimental results on three specific reasoning tasks indicate the effectiveness of our \model compared with the existing reasoning methods without exploring thought structure.
+Our contributions include: \begin{itemize} \item We propose the \model reasoning framework which expands thought structures for exploring solution spaces to alleviate the impact of blind spots for LLM reasoning. \item We investigate various strategies to prioritize and refine the thought structure by identifying the importance of nodes in the thought structure. \item Experimental results on three specific reasoning tasks indicate the effectiveness of our \model compared with the existing reasoning methods without exploring thought structure. \end{itemize}